Top insight community platforms: How to choose the right vendor

 But how do you choose the best insight community platform?

 While insight community platforms are invaluable in turning customers’ opinions and feedback into improvements, not all providers are created equal.
-If you’re evaluating top insight platforms in this space or want to switch due to limitations of your existing market research provider, here is the top criteria to look for:
+If you’re evaluating top insight platforms in this space or want to switch due to limitations of your existing market research provider, here are the top criteria to look for:

 1. Mobile-first capabilities for higher-quality responses